android/nowinandroid/docs/ArchitectureLearningJourney.md

 These use cases are used to simplify and remove duplicate logic from ViewModels.
 They typically combine and transform data from repositories.

-For example, `GetUserNewsResourcesUseCase` combines a stream (implemented using `Flow`) of `NewsResource`s from a `NewsRepository` with a stream of `UserData` objects from a `UserDataRepository` to create a stream of `SaveableNewsResource`s.
+For example, `GetUserNewsResourcesUseCase` combines a stream (implemented using `Flow`) of `NewsResource`s from a `NewsRepository` with a stream of `UserData` objects from a `UserDataRepository` to create a stream of `UserNewsResource`s.
 This stream is used by various ViewModels to display news resources on screen with their bookmarked state.

 Notably, the domain layer in Now in Android _does not_ (for now) contain any use cases for event handling.
 Events are handled by the UI layer calling methods on repositories directly.